codegram/calbert/README.md

 # calbert ![](https://github.com/codegram/calbert/workflows/Tests/badge.svg)

-`Warning!
-This is pre-alpha code!
-Run at your own risk :)`

 A Catalan ALBERT (A Lite BERT), Google's take on self-supervised learning of language representations.

 It's trained on a corpus of **19.557.475 sentence pairs** (containing 729 million unique words) extracted from the Catalan subset of [Inria's OSCAR](https://traces1.inria.fr/oscar/) dataset.
 We use the a validation set of 833.259 sentence pairs to evaluate the model.